+Practical Health Strategies is a Lifestyle Medicine and Wellness practice centered on the Value of Health through optimizing the health-related quality of life and productivity with a special emphasis on the role of sleep.
 Using a modern "Lifestyle Medicine" approach, we focus on the health-related quality of life with a special emphasis on sleep and productivity which lays the foundation for a meaningful and lasting lifestyle improvement.
-Dr. Dawkins has provided Lifestyle Medicine solutions throughout his thirty years of sleep center practice and helps you achieve your Rhythm of Life for optimal health and productivity by making realistic and practical lifestyle choices.
+Dr. Dawkins has provided Lifestyle Medicine solutions throughout his thirty years of sleep center practice and helps you achieve your optimal health and productivity through realistic and practical lifestyle choices and Rhythm of Life.

 What is Lifestyle Medicine?
 Lifestyle Medicine is the practice of promoting scientifically substantiated and evidence-based optimal sleep, nutrition, activity, and stress management behaviors with the goal of naturally reaching your peak health and productivity.
 Lifestyle Medicine can help manage, minimize, or even resolve your lifestyle related diseases and disorders.
 Lifestyle Medicine is NOT Alternative Medicine or Naturopathy nor does it advocate the use of supplements, nutraceuticals, "miracle foods" or devices.
 Practical Health Strategies Lifestyle Medicine programs complement and supplement, not replace, the advice and treatment of your primary care doctor.